Nickel Plate Road 765: Restoration

-First excursion service (1980–1993)
+First excursion service

 The popularity of restoring and operating steam locomotives on the general railroad system as marketing tools increased with Class 1 and regional railroads in the decades after steam was retired.
+Throughout May 1980, No. 765 visited the Toledo, Peoria and Western Railway (TP&W) in Peoria, Illinois, where it hauled a series of excursion trains and assisted some freight trains, at the approval of then-TP&W president Robert McMillan.

-Before its merger with Norfolk and Western Railway, the Southern Railway, following firebox problems with its former Chesapeake & Ohio 2716, another 2-8-4 steam locomotive, leased the 765 in 1982 for a series of successful trips that would pave the way for Norfolk Southern to continue the steam program with larger, mainline locomotives like 4-8-4 (Northern) Norfolk and Western 611.
+In 1982, shortly before their merger with the Norfolk and Western Railway (N&W), the Southern Railway leased No. 765 to haul a series of excursions after Chesapeake and Ohio 2716, another 2-8-4 steam locomotive, suffered some firebox issues.
+The successful No. 765-led excursions would pave the way for Norfolk Southern (NS) to continue the steam program with larger mainline locomotives like 4-8-4 Norfolk and Western 611.

 In the 1980s, the locomotive appeared in the movies Four Friends and Matewan, and became an annual attraction in the New River Gorge operating the New River Trains from 1985 to 1988 and again from 1990 to 1993.
-These trips regularly saw the 765 with close to and sometimes over 30 passenger cars traveling a 300 mi round-trip during peak fall color season, with passengers from around the world.
+These trips regularly saw No. 765 with close to and sometimes over 30 passenger cars traveling a 300 mi round-trip during peak fall color season, with passengers from around the world.
 In 1985, the FWRHS obtained ownership of 765.

-In August 1991, 765 was paired with the recently-restored Pere Marquette No. 1225 for the National Railroad Historical Society's convention in Huntington, West Virginia.
-In 1993, 765 teamed up with 2-8-2 (Mikado) Nickel Plate Road No. 587 between Fort Wayne and Chicago, Illinois.
+In August 1991, 765 was paired with the recently restored Pere Marquette No. 1225 for that year’s National Railway Historical Society (NRHS) convention in Huntington, West Virginia.
+No. 765 ran side-by-side with No. 1225 while pulling twenty-five CSX hopper cars on the CSX mainline between Huntington and St. Albans.
+On September 19 and 20, 1992, No. 765 pulled excursion trips on former Illinois Central (IC) rails between Paducah and Central City, Kentucky, on the Paducah & Louisville Railway.
+In July 1993, No. 765 and NKP 2-8-2 locomotive No. 587 performed a doubleheader while pulling an excursion train, which arrived from Richlands, Virginia, by N&W 611 at Fort Wayne, bound for Chicago, Illinois, for that year’s NRHS Convention.
 Shortly after, the engine was briefly re-lettered and renumbered to Chesapeake & Ohio No. 2765 (as a C&O Kanawha of her own) in recognition of the heritage of the route on which the New River Trains traveled.

-765 successfully operated over several Class 1 railroads in the Midwest and East Coast, including Conrail, CSX and Norfolk Southern; pulled the New River Train a record of 32 times by 1993; and headlined 124 trips over the Norfolk Southern by 1994.
-765 was given the title of "veteran excursion engine" by TRAINS Magazine in 1992 and named the reason "why boys still leave home" by Railfan & Railroad Magazine in 1994.
+No. 765 successfully operated over several Class 1 railroads in the Midwest and East Coast, including Conrail, CSX and Norfolk Southern; pulled the New River Train a record of 32 times by 1993; and headlined 124 trips over the Norfolk Southern by 1994.
+No. 765 was given the title of "veteran excursion engine" by TRAINS Magazine in 1992 and named the reason "why boys still leave home" by Railfan & Railroad Magazine in 1994.